SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS.md

 - client(source) <- server(sink): ==inform== a client acting as Audio Source that the server is ready to consume audio data transmitted by the client.

 ## Disable operation
+- used to request the server to disable an ASE
 ## Receiver Stop Ready operation
 - client(Sink), inform a server acting as Audio Source that the client is ready to stop consuming audio data transmitted by the server.